makma/fingerprintjs.com/content/index/account-takeover.md

   description: Keep your customers' accounts safe by accurately identifying
     threats before they cause damage.
 Powerful account fraud protection for any web application.
-  ctaText: Start Free Trial
+  ctaText: Sign Up Now
   ctaHref: https://dashboard.fingerprintjs.com/signup
 cardSection:
   title: FingerprintJS helps to identify malicious actors - whatever form they take
-  subtitle: ''
+  subtitle: ""
   cards:
     - icon: /img/uploads/account_fraud.png
       title: Credential Stuffing
       markdown__Content: Users that re-use passwords across multiple services are at risk of having their accounts accessed by fraudsters who purchased or hacked their account information from elsewhere.
 Catch these attempts by associating multiple login attempts from bot networks.
     - icon: /img/uploads/incognito.svg
       title: Phishing and identity theft
       markdown__Content: Social engineering is still one of the most reliable methods for fraudsters to access accounts.
 Require new visitors to provide additional authentication to stop phished accounts from being accessed easily.
 blocks:
   - subheader: Stop account takeover at the source
     markdown__Content: Account fraud can take many forms.
 Whether by brute force or individual actors testing purchased credentials, uniquely identifying your website visitors will provide the best defense against account takeovers.
 FingerprintJS seamlessly meshes into your tech stack to run in conjunction with existing authentication workflows, using our API and webhooks.